JosePBrotons/mobile-dev-tools/README.md

 # Mobile Dev Tools

-Script that install on macOS the necessary tools to start developing mobile apps with React Native and Flutter.
+Script that install on macOS the necessary tools to start developing on Java and also mobile apps with React Native and Flutter.

 # What does this script install?

 - [Homebrew Package Manager](https://brew.sh/)
 - [iTerm2 Terminal Emulator](https://iterm2.com/)
 - [Postman for API Development](https://www.postman.com/)